Opioids and the COVID-19 Pandemic

 In response to the challenges of the COVID-19 pandemic, our federal partners have provided additional guidance and support on providing care to those with opioid use disorders.

-- The Centers for Medicare and Medicaid Services have expanded COVID-19 telehealth services for providers to be reimbursed through Medicare and are expanding coverage for phone-based services; more information in their fact sheet.
+- The Centers for Medicare and Medicaid Services have expanded COVID-19 telehealth services for providers to be reimbursed through Medicare and are expanding coverage for phone-based services; more information on Telehealth During COVID-19 - Reimbursement and Billing.

 - The Substance Abuse and Mental Health Services Administration (SAMHSA) is advising that outpatient treatment options, when clinically appropriate, be used to the greatest extent possible due to the substantial risk of coronavirus spread in inpatient or residential facilities.
 In addition, SAMHSA recommends that outpatient opioid treatment programs be more flexible in providing take-home medication during the COVID-19 pandemic.

 - The Drug Enforcement Administration has waived federal requirements for in-person visits before controlled substance prescribing, which includes authorizing prescriptions for buprenorphine for the treatment of opioid use disorders to new and existing patients.
 In addition, expanding the availability of newer long-acting buprenorphine formulations including a once monthly injection or a six-month subcutaneous implant may be considered for some patients who have stabilized on daily dosing.